xNaCly/blog/content/posts/2023/write-your-own-programming-language.md

 ---
-title: "You Should Write Your Own Programming Language"
+title: "You should write your own programming language"
 summary: "Why i think you should write your own programming language"
 date: 2023-07-24
 tags: